Characters: The three witches.

 Time: After the battle between the Scots and the Norwegians.

-Events: The wounded soldier tells Duncan about how Macbeth (the King’s cousin and friend) killed Macdonwald (bad Scottish person who sided with the Norwegians).
-Then Macbeth fought off an attack from the Norwegians who were allied with the Scottish rebels.
+Events: The wounded soldier tells Duncan about Macbeth’s amazing courage and victory in killing Macdonwald, a Scot who had sided with the Norwegians.
+He tells of how Macbeth then fought off an attack from the Norwegians who were allied with the Scottish rebels.
 Scotland won the battle, and Duncan raves about how brave his cousin is.
 He then gives a new title to Macbeth, and he becomes the Thane (Lord) of Cawdor.
 Macbeth does not know this yet.

 Characters: The three witches, Macbeth, Banquo, Rosse, Angus